Guest Post: www.readbrightly.com

 by David Levinthal, illustrated by Jon Nickle

-Humpty Dumpty’s fall is one of several fairy tale crimes being investigated by a blunt police frog named Binky who looks like he walked straight out of a ‘40s noir film.
+Humpty Dumpty’s fall is one of several fairy tale crimes being investigated by a blunt police frog named Binky, who looks like he walked straight out of a ‘40s noir film.
 In Levinthal’s world, Goldilocks is a serial offender, Hansel and Gretel go free after claiming self-defense, and Humpty Dumpty?
 Well, let me tell you — it wasn’t an accident.

 by Jon Scieszka, illustrated by Lane Smith

 No one reworks fairy tales like Jon Scieszka.
 He’s a genius.
-The clever, sly, and very, very funny, The True Story of the Three Little Pigs is on my All-Time Top Ten list of children’s books.
+Clever, sly, and very, very funny, The True Story of the Three Little Pigs is on my All-Time Top Ten list of children’s books.
 It takes a fairy tale, turns it on its head, and makes you root for the bad guy.
 It’s perfect.
 If you’ve never heard the wolf’s side of the story, it’s time you did.
 Equally amazing is The Frog Prince, Continued which looks at the realities of “happily ever after.”
 What happens when the princess is a nag and the prince has some swampy habits?
 You’ll never look at fairy tales the same way again.

 by Laura Murray, illustrated by Mike Lowery